 If an injury case goes to trial, the judge will hear the evidence and make a decision apportioning responsibility among the parties.
 If the judge assigns the plaintiff less than 50 percent of the blame for the accident, the plaintiff may collect a damage award that is reduced by their percentage of fault.

 If you were struck by a negligent driver when riding your bike, you could be eligible for legal recourse.
 Seeking guidance from a qualified legal representative could put you in a better position for a successful claim.
-However, you have a limited time to bring a lawsuit, so contact a Bucks County bicycle accident lawyer right away to schedule a complimentary case review.
+However, you have a limited time to bring a lawsuit, so contact a Levittown bicycle accident lawyer right away to schedule a complimentary case review.